SymphonyOSF/oss-allegro/README.md

 but more data could become available at any time.

 These methods are most likely to be useful in test scenarios.

-## 2020-01-20 Added allegro-test Module
-ApiIntegrationTest is intended to be a test suite which exercises every aspect of the API although it does not yet have complete coverage.

-It can be executed against a local in-memory server, a locally running AWS server or a deployed server.

-It is intended to be a clean sheet repeatable integration test but the API does not yet support some of the delete methods needed to make this possible.

-The **--REPEAT true** flag can be passed to run the test a second time.

 ## 2020-01-20 Added fetchObjectVersions
 This method returns all versions of a base object.